martkist/freech-core/doc/build-osx.md

 OS X Build Instructions and Notes
 ====================================
-This guide will show you how to build twisterd for OS X.
+This guide will show you how to build freechd for OS X.

 Notes
 -----